 Having used Google Hangouts for both work and play, we’ve curated our favorite tips and tricks that help users get the most out of this free platform, including optimizing call quality even if you have lower bandwidth.

 How to use Google Hangouts on every device

-One of the key advantages about Google Hangouts is that it’s available on a wide variety of platforms, making it easy to work remotely.
+One of the key advantages of Google Hangouts is that it’s available on a wide variety of platforms, making it easy to work remotely.
 Whether you’re in your living room in front of a laptop or trying to demonstrate what’s happening in the field from your phone, Google likely will have an app that has you covered.

 Desktops and laptops: Google Hangouts can be accessed as a Chrome extension, giving PC and Mac users an easy way to access the service.
-If you’d rather not use Google’s browser, you can also type in hangouts.google.com on Apple Safari, Microsoft Edge, Mozilla Firefox,or Opera to access the service.
+If you’d rather not use Google’s browser, you can also type in hangouts.google.com on Apple Safari, Microsoft Edge, Mozilla Firefox, or Opera to access the service.

-Smartphones and tablets: Hangouts comes as a native app for iOS and Android users, making it easy to stay in touch.
+Smartphones and tablets: Hangouts comes as an app for iOS and Android users, making it easy to stay in touch.
 Be sure to download the necessary apps or extensions on all your devices so you’ll have quick access to Hangouts when you need it.
 Hangouts is also built into Gmail, so once you log into Gmail on a web browser, you should see a pane inside the web interface showing you your Hangouts chat threads.